firojalam/COVID-19-tweets-for-check-worthiness/README.md

 	<li>	NO: YES:discusses_cure</li>
 </ol>

-BREAKING: @MBuhari’s Chief Of Staff, Abba Kyari, Reportedly Sick, Suspected Of Contracting #Coronavirus | Sahara Reporters A top government source told SR on Monday that Kyari has been seriously “down” since returning from a trip abroad.
-READ MORE: https://t.co/Acy5NcbMzQ https://t.co/kStp4cmFlr.
+**BREAKING: @MBuhari’s Chief Of Staff, Abba Kyari, Reportedly Sick, Suspected Of Contracting #Coronavirus | Sahara Reporters A top government source told SR on Monday that Kyari has been seriously “down” since returning from a trip abroad.
+READ MORE: https://t.co/Acy5NcbMzQ https://t.co/kStp4cmFlr.**  <br/>
-Labels:
+*Labels:*
 Q1: Yes;
 Q2: NO: probably contains no false info
 Q3: YES: definitely of interest
 Q4: NO: definitely not harmful
 Q5: YES:not-urgent
 Q6: YES:rumor
 NO: YES:classified_as_in_question_6

 STATISTICS